crodier/software-blog/_posts/2025-03-27-good-intentions.md

-(side note: HBR is an incredible resource for software managers, because software managers are in fact running large subdepartments, and should understand economics, business, but I am only beginning and very few of us do.)
+(side note: HBR is an incredible resource for software managers, because software managers are in fact running large sub-departments, and should understand economics, business, but I am only beginning and very few of us do.)

 ## No benefit to Disagree (Corporate Game Theory)